 Performance criteria are pre-set by the remuneration committee for each vesting period.

 The most recent performance criteria have been set as follows (per division for divisional executives, and on a consolidated basis for group executives):

 Note that the valuation, and thus the benefit received by executives on vesting, is determined on the share price of Transaction Capital for group executives and on the divisional valuations for divisional executives.
-This provides direct alignment with shareholders, and takes into account the performance and valuation of the group and divisions as a whole.
-As such, executives are exposed to all performance metrics of the group on which the valuation of the group is determined, and not simply the single metric of growth in core HEPS over the vesting period.
+This provides direct alignment with shareholders and takes into account the performance and valuation of the group and divisions as a whole.
+As such, executives are exposed to all performance metrics of the group on which the valuation of the group is determined, and not simply the metrics of growth in core HEPS and ROE over the vesting period.

 Commencing from the May/June 2019 CSP awards and in line with the revised remuneration policy, no further awards based only on continued employment of an executive have been issued.

 Stretch-performance is to be rewarded, where select executives (as approved by the remuneration committee on

 If minimum targets are not achieved, there will be no additional settlement.

 |Delivery||Once the vesting period has passed and performance criteria are met, the participant receives shares in